Welcome to the UPC Family! We’re glad you’re here.

 As a UPC member, we encourage you to connect with one or more groups – a place where you will be known.
 Here are a few suggestions to get you started:

 Sunday School Class – On Sunday mornings during the program year (Sept.-May), we offer several classes for adults!
-Current offerings are a Bible study class (Crossroads), a Contemplative class (Stillwaters), and a rotating class that focuses on different themes.
+Current offerings are the Dunham Hall Class and the Vance Barron Class.

 Presbyterian Women – Groups of UPC women gather once a month to fellowship and study together.
 New members are always welcome!